-Since the USB Input module is recognized by the PC as a “keyboard”, it runs out of the box, no driver is needed.
-Microsoft Windows (and other operating systems) have intrinsic support for these devices.
+Since the USB Input module is recognized by the PC as a “keyboard”, it runs out of the box, no driver is needed (on tablets with a USB “On-The-Go” connection, an adapter-cable is needed).
+Microsoft Windows and other operating systems have intrinsic support for these devices.

 The USB Input module can be mounted on a carrier (or base plate of an enclosure) by using the two 2 mm mounting holes, or using double-side foam tape.

 The USB connection is designed for reliable operation on cables of up to 5 meters, and has an ESD protection filter (a 1 m USB cable is included with the module).

 The switch is connected to a screw terminal.
 The swith input has a “debounce” circuit that avoids false triggering and an ESD protection filter.
 Switches or sensors connected to the Input module should have potential free connections.
 In practice, this means standard mechanical switches or sensors with relay contacts as outputs (for switching).

 The second screw terminal is for an optional LED.
 The LED output can source up to 20 mA at 3.3V.
 There is an integrated 75 Ω resistor in the driver line.
 A LED must therefore have a forward voltage (VF) of at least 1.8 V and below 3.3 V.